bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/README.md

-# test
-testing gh-pages and jekyll
+This repo contains the website for csci 2200, Fall'21

 This site will be published at https://bowdoin-csci2200.github.io/